Only Crumbs Remain

 Juicy blackcurrants, baked in a creamy vanilla tart.
 This Blackcurrant and vanilla cream tart is bursting with summer fruit flavour.

-At this time of year, I am in 7th heaven as the soft fruits that I grow on my mini allotment begin to ripen.
+At this time of year, I am in 7th heaven, as the soft fruits that I grow on my mini allotment begin to ripen.
 I love the flavours of summer berries from the juicy sweet raspberries and strawberries to tart gooseberries and blackcurrants, all bursting with flavour.

-Growing soft fruit is also great for the lazy gardener as a lot of the year it looks after itself, but come summer and its all hands on deck to harvest the fruit and use in the kitchen.
+Growing soft fruit is also great for the lazy gardener as a lot of the year it looks after itself, but come summer and it's all hands on deck to harvest the fruit and use in the kitchen.
 Luckily most freeze well so what I don't have time to use it straight away it is saved for later.

 The strong tart flavour of the blackcurrants is complimented perfectly by the sweet creamy vanilla custard.
 It would make a great dinner party dessert but it is also divine with morning coffee or afternoon tea.

-Using double cream, this is quite a rich and decadent tart so I felt the pastry should also be special.
+Using double cream, this is quite a rich and decadent tart ,so I felt the pastry should also be special.
 So instead of a plain sweet shortcrust I have added ground almonds to the pastry.
 These not only add extra flavour they make the pastry very light and crisp like a biscuit.

 • It is a little trickier to handle but is also very forgiving so don't worry if it breaks a bit when you line the pastry case as it can be gently pushed together to patch it up.